KrashKrash/index_calculus_attack/README.md

-code optimize for use to attack the ECDSA SECP256k1 256 bit keys code written in SAGEMATH
+Code optimize for use to attack the ECDSA SECP256k1 256 bit keys.
+Code was written in SAGEMATH.

+THIS IS FOR EDUCATIONAL PURPOSE ONLY.